JoshOrndorff/LearnRholangByExample/9-ObjectCapabilities/README.md

 Another technique is to allow the factory to create the necessary unforgeable names and send them back to the caller.
 I call this the a "full service" factory.
 If you don't require the flexibility of passing in arbitrary names, a full service factory is often less hassle.

 ### Exercise
-Convert one idiom to the other
+Convert the savings account from byoc factory to to full service factory.

 Now that you've converted the savings account, is it still possible for Sarah to make her deposit capability public?
 - [ ] No; she can no longer pass in a public name